-The best walking socks will keep you comfy and protected whether you're embarking on a full-afternoon countryside ramble or hitting the pavement for some sightseeing.
-In fact, donning a decent pair of socks is never a bad idea.
+The best walking socks will keep you comfortable, happy and protected whether you're embarking on a casual countryside day walk or an epic hill hike.
+In fact, investing in a decent pair of socks is never a bad idea.
 Even shoes that feel super-comfy on a walk to the local corner shop can start to rub after a few hours of wear, and we all know how quickly cheap socks can wear through.

-If you're doing a proper summer walk, your first investment should be a pair of the best walking shoes for men or walking shoes for women.
+If you're doing a proper autumn amble or winter walk, your first investment should be a pair of the best hiking boots for men or best hiking boots for women.
 But when you're buying, don't forget about your socks.
 Good socks are a relatively small investment that can make all the difference to your comfort levels, not to mention being the first stop in preventing blisters.

-Our guide includes a wide range of options so you can pick a pair that suit your personal needs and preferences.
+Our guide includes a wide range of walking sock options so you can pick a pair that suit your personal needs and preferences.
 There are a few questions you'll need to tackle before you buy – what material is best?
 Long or short?
 What exactly is a twin skin?
-I thought compression socks were for aeroplanes? for example.
+Are compression socks just for aeroplanes?
+That kind of thing.
 If you need more guidance, we've answered all those queries in our guide to how to choose walking socks, so consult that first.
-But if you're ready to start shopping, read on for our pick of the best walking socks to buy now.
+But if you're ready to start shopping, read on for our pick of the best walking socks on the market now.

 The best walking socks 2023

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.